 Firstly, it is similar to a hearing in court.
-A panel that usually consists of one decision-maker will hear the case in person.
+A penal which usually consists of one decision-maker will hear the appeal in person.

-Further, you need to prove that your application should be allowed.
-You can also give statements and evidence including witnesses to the panel.
+Further, you need to prove that your sponsorship should be allowed.
+You can also give statements and evidence including witnesses at the hearing.

 Thirdly, the counsel of IRCC may also attend the hearing.
-However, if the case is straightforward, they may just send a written submission to the panel instead of attending the hearing in person.
+However, if the case is straightforward, they may just send a written submission to the penal instead of attending the hearing in person.